zephyr06/Energy_Opt_NLP/README.md

 2. test with scale
 how to limit the boundary, i.e., the computation time can only increase

+2. weight issue
+3. test-n3-v11:
+- optiaml result is just 1, so make sure that whatever happens, the variables will not decrease during optimization
+- the "eliminate" procedure should be able to detect this and freeze variables
+- how to evaluate Jacobian matrix appropriately for this test case?

 2. incremental optimization

 3. DAG optimization
 0. What are the unique features of global result, how can we guide the optimization algorithm to find it by changing some settings
 0. add weight to barrier function, and see whether it can guide better